Have you had to overcome obstacles to implementing student centered learning techniques?

 students and to our peers who review us, the reasons we are using

-particular alternative methodologies, why they have value, and why we as
+particular alternative methodologies, why they have value, and why

 individuals chose these as our means to achieve educational goals--in